 The applications of AI in finance are indeed redesigning the business landscape of the financial industry.
 There is high anticipation for heightened transactional and account security, mainly due to the expansion of new challenges and opportunities due to blockchain and cryptocurrency technology.

-Comprehensive and precise due diligence tests and KYC reporting would also lead to better client quality and lower chances of defaults and frauds.
+Comprehensive and precise due diligence tests and KYC reporting would also lead to better client quality and lower defaults and frauds.

 Conclusion: Intelligent Adoption Is the Key